-Oak Bay employs a Bylaw Compliance Official, who can be reached by telephone at 250-598-3311.
+Oak Bay employs a Bylaw Compliance Official who is responsible for the enforcement of regulatory bylaws.
 There are also elements of bylaw enforcement in the roles of other officials who have active roles in the administration of the various regulatory bylaws of the Municipality.
 Under the Police Act, municipal constables also have responsibilities in this area, although in practice their role tends to be limited to situations where there is a criminal component or a potential for disorderly conduct.
 An example of a municipal regulation for which the Police Department would be the first point of contact would be the Anti-Noise Bylaw.

 Local government is unique in that the legislative body, although somewhat removed, is not completely divorced from the law enforcement function.
 If, for example, there is a situation on a property that, because of a bylaw violation, creates a safety hazard, or if construction has been undertaken without a permit or a required inspection, then a building inspector may recommend to Council that it authorize the registration of a notice to that effect on the title to the property.
 Such a notice would come to the attention of a prospective purchaser and serves as a strong incentive for compliance.

 Council also has the authority to impose a remedial action requirement for a condition that is identified as hazardous.

 Although the bulk of the responsibility for the enforcement of general regulatory bylaws falls upon the Bylaw Compliance Official, there are two specific classes of regulations for which special enforcement arrangements have been made.